 The Girls In Their Summer Dresses will stay in my mind forever for Irwin Shaw’s writing prowess.
 It’s amazing how he has this knack of pulling you, the reader, into his world from the first letter of his story.
-It’s a charming and engrossing story that had me glued onto the screen till I finished it.
+It’s a charming story that had me glued till I finished it.

-The story starts on a cozy, romantic note, with Frances excited about spending all day with Michael, her husband, in New York City.
+The story starts on a cozy, romantic note, with Frances excited about spending the whole day with Michael, her husband, in New York City.
 She goes all out to please him, planning a date to his tastes and interests, except that the man is busy bird watching with scant respect for his wife.
 We see a covert narcissist husband in Michael, who justifies his actions as natural and harmless.
 Michael opens up after Frances implores him, and his confession reveals his insensitivity and immaturity.
 Michael is apathetic to Frances, despite feigning love and concern for her.
-The ending is a surprise in an unexpected way.
+The ending is a surprise unexpectedly.

 The Girls In Their Summer Dresses makes a fine entertaining read.
-Shaw has this uncanny ability to suck you into the story, where you feel like you’re right in the middle of all action.
+Shaw has this uncanny ability to suck you into the story, where you feel you’re right in the middle of all action.
 You are actually walking along with Frances and Michael through the streets of Fifth Avenue, New York, on a Sunday winter morning.
-The story relies heavily on dialogues where you feel the tension—Michael’s pent-up release and Frances’ fall of her inner world.
+The story relies heavily on dialogues where you feel the tension—Michael’s pent-up release and Frances’ fall in her inner world.
 Irwin Shaw shows how to do the “show and tell” technique right in this story.
-You have to read the story to see how he characterizes his protagonists through the dialogue and “show and tell” methods.
-Like how Shaw shows that Michael objectifies all women, including his wife, through these techniques!
+Read the story to see how he characterizes his protagonists through the dialogue and “show and tell” methods.
+Like how Shaw shows, Michael objectifies all women, including his wife, through these techniques!

-The story brings to mind couples who are starkly opposite, but not in a good way.
+The story highlights couples who are starkly opposite, but not in a good way.
 In this relationship, Frances has depth and personality, yet she ends up with a guy like Michael.
-Michael’s pretty shallow, dubious, and chauvinistic but has a great woman who adores him in his wife.
-Yet, he is not satisfied.
+Michael’s a pretty shallow, dubious, and chauvinistic guy but has an exceptional woman in his wife who adores him.
+Yet, he’s not satisfied.
 Men like Michael can never be happy with any woman.
 It’s not a woman’s character that matters to men like Michael as much as their body and appearance.
 A personality is a bonus.